 - 5.1 The Gambling Act 2005 allows for two different types of groups to make representations regarding applications to the Licensing Authority, and also to apply to have existing licences reviewed by the Authority.
-These groups are "Responsible Authorities" and "Interested Parties" - 5.2 The Act defines Responsible Authorities as: - (a) a licensing authority in England and Wales in whose area the premises are wholly or partly situated,

-- (b) the Gambling Commission, - (c) the chief officer of police for a police area in which the premises are wholly or partly situated, - (d) the fire and rescue authority for an area in which the premises are wholly or partly situated, - (e) the local planning authority, in accordance with Part I of the Town and Country Planning Act 1990 (c.
-8), for an area in which the premises are wholly or partly situated, - (f) an authority which has functions by virtue of an enactment in respect of minimising or preventing the risk of pollution of the environment or of harm to human health in an area in which the premises are wholly or partly situated, - (g) a body which is designated in writing for the purposes of this paragraph, by the licensing authority for an area in which the premises are wholly or partly situated, as competent to advise the authority about the protection of children from harm, - (h) Her Majesty's Commissioners of Customs and Excise, and - (i) any other person prescribed for the purposes of this section by regulations made by the Secretary of State. - 5.3 Under the Children Act 2004, Area Child Protection Committees (ACPC) have been replaced by Local Safeguarding Children Boards (LSCBs).
+These groups are 'Responsible Authorities' and 'Interested Parties' - 5.2 The Act defines Responsible Authorities as: - (a) a licensing authority in England and Wales in whose area the premises are wholly or partly situated, - (b) the Gambling Commission, - (c) the chief officer of police for a police area in which the premises are wholly or partly situated, - (d) the fire and rescue authority for an area in which the premises are wholly or partly situated, - (e) the local planning authority, in accordance with Part I of the Town and Country Planning Act 1990 (c.
+8), for an area in which the premises are wholly or partly situated - (f) an authority which has functions by virtue of an enactment in respect of minimising or preventing the risk of pollution of the environment or of harm to human health in an area in which the premises are wholly or partly situated, - (g) a body which is designated in writing for the purposes of this paragraph, by the licensing authority for an area in which the premises are wholly or partly situated, as competent to advise the authority about the protection of children from harm, - (h) Her Majesty's Commissioners of Customs and Excise, and - (i) any other person prescribed for the purposes of this section by regulations made by the Secretary of State.